-- 1. An investor of a Party may submit to arbitration under this Section a claim that: - (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Articles 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12

-- (Transparency), 15 (Health, Safety and Environmental Measures), or 16 (Corporate Social Responsibility); and - (b) the investor has incurred loss or damage by reason of, or arising out of, that breach. - 2.
-An investor of a Party, on behalf of an enterprise of the respondent Party that is a juridical person that the investor owns or controls directly or indirectly, may submit to arbitration under this Section a claim that: - (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Articles 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12 (Transparency), 15 (Health, Safety and Environmental Measures), or 16 (Corporate Social Responsibility); and - (b) the enterprise has incurred loss or damage by reason of, or arising out of, that breach.
+- 1. An investor of a Party may submit to arbitration under this Section a claim that: - (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Article 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12 (Transparency) or 15 (Health, Safety and Environmental Measures); and - (b) the investor has incurred loss or damage by reason of, or arising out of, that breach. - 2.
+An investor of a Party, on behalf of an enterprise of the respondent Party that is a juridical person that the investor owns or controls directly or indirectly, may submit to arbitration under this Section a claim that: - (a) the respondent Party has breached an obligation under Section B (Substantive Obligations), other than an obligation under Article 8(3) (Senior Management, Boards of Directors and Entry of Personnel), 12 (Transparency) or 15 (Health, Safety and Environmental Measures); and - (b) the enterprise has incurred loss or damage by reason of, or arising out of, that breach.